unicode-org/cldr/docs/ldml/tr35-keyboards.md

 <key id="mediumgap" gap="true" width="1.5"/>
 ```

-_Attribute:_ `longPressKeyListId="a b c"` (optional)
+_Attribute:_ `longPressKeyIds="a b c"` (optional)

-> The id of a specific [keyList](#element-keylist) element, whose keys which can be emitted by "long-pressing" this key.
+> A space-separated ordered list of `key` element ids, which keys which can be emitted by "long-pressing" this key.
 This feature is prominent in mobile devices.
 >
-> The list’s `defaultKeyId` attribute specifies which of the keys in the list is the default long-press target, which could be different than the first element.
+> In a list of keys specified by `longPressKeyIds`, the key with the `longPressDefault="true"` attribute specifies the default long-press target, which could be different than the first element.
+It is an error to specify more than one key which has `longPressDefault="true"`.
 >
-> For example, if the `defaultKeyId` is a key whose [display](#Element_displays) value is `{`, an implementation might render the key as follows:
+> For example, if the default key is a key whose [display](#Element_displays) value is `{`, an implementation might render the key as follows:
 >
 > ![keycap hint](images/keycapHint.png)
 >